joshgoebel/keyszer/USING_WITH_KINTO.md

 Note that you are replacing a single combo with an array of commands and adding `bind` as the first command in the sequence.

-## Running as root
+## Running as `root`

-This is no longer recommended but can be forced by passing `--very-bad-idea` to `keyszer`.This may be required (short-term) for use with the existing release of Kinto.
+This is no longer recommended but can be enabled by passing `--very-bad-idea` to `keyszer`.
+This may be required (short-term) for use with the existing release of Kinto.
 See our `README` for best security practices.

 ## Quiet vs Verbose